 Jason Robb, Director of Bands

-Jason Robb is entering his 9th year of teaching and his first as the Director of Bands at Rouse High School in Leander, Texas.
+Jason Robb is currently the Director of Bands at Rouse High School in Leander, Texas.
 He received his Bachelors of Music in Education and Trumpet Performance from Sam Houston State University under Matthew McInturf, Alfredo Velez, and Randal Adams.

 Mr. Robb currently also serves as a leadership facilitator with the SASi Leadership Company.
 He spends his summers presenting leadership training to students all over the country.
 Jason has also been very actively involved in the Drum Corps activity.
-He marched Mellophone with the Madison Scouts Drum and Bugle Corps from Madison, Wisconsin and then served as a brass faculty member for the Scouts from 2008 to 2014, working with both the Mellophone and Trumpet section.
+He marched Mellophone with the Madison Scouts Drum and Bugle Corps from Madison, Wisconsin and then served as a brass faculty member for the Scouts from 2008 to 2014.

-Mr. Robb is an active clinician and consultant, he spends time coordinating productions and writing drill for marching bands across the country through his company J•Robb Designs.
+Mr. Robb is an active clinician and consultant, he coordinaties marching productions and writes drill for band programs across the country through his company J•Robb Designs.
 His professional affiliations include Texas Bandmasters Association, Texas Music Educators Association, and the International Trumpet Guild.
+He resides in Austin, Texas with his wife Jackie and their son joseph, who serve as the constant inspiration in his life for his work in education.

 Phone: (512) 570-2057